AvadheshKumarRathaur/OLA-Ride-Analytics-Dashboard/README.md

 9. Calculate total booking value of successful rides
 10. List incomplete rides with their reasons

-This is the SQL analysis file:
+This is the SQL analysis file 📑:
 [ola SQL.sql](https://github.com/user-attachments/files/32450837/ola.SQL.sql)
 ---

 ## 📈 Power BI Dashboard

-File: `powerbi/OLA_Data_Analytics.pbix`

 The dashboard is organized around: